EA Sponsor CE Reporting

 - if you have changed your name, and the name we have in your student profile is different from the IRS name on your PTIN account.
 It can take several weeks for the IRS to update your name if you send in the name change request.

-- no punctuation is allowed in your name, so omit any hyphens, commas apostrophes or periods when you enter your name in the Student Profile of the FunCPE course system.
+- no punctuation is allowed in your name except for hyphens, so omit any commas, apostrophes, periods, accents and circumflexes when you enter your name in the Student Profile of the FunCPE course system and the IRS PTIN system.

 How to verify your PTIN and name on the account